ntgong90/qr-code-component-main/README.md

 ## My process
 - Build out each div/element out by scratch in vanilla JS
 - Style with flexbox
-- Match .jpg files with website/webpage
+- Match .jpg/.png files with website/webpage
 - Submit work

 ### Built with
 - HTML5
 - CSS custom properties
 - Flexbox
+- GitHub Pages

 ### What I learned
-After learning react, going back to vanilla HTML/CSS is a bit awkward and I had to relearn basic HTML5/CSS.
+After learning ReactJS, going back to vanilla HTML/CSS is a bit awkward and I had to relearn basic HTML5/CSS.

 ### Continued development
 I need to work on how flexbox works with vanilla JS when building a static site from scratch.
-In ths future this will be converted to a full ReactJS app.
+In the future this will be converted to a full ReactJS app.
 My CCS is also very rusty.

 ### Useful resources
 - [GitHub Pages](https://pages.github.com/) - Learned how to deploy the static page to a live website on GitHub